vctorChamizo/MyBeer-Android/README.md

   3. Once inside activate the option “Unknown origins”.
 Google will display a message warning of the risks That this implies.

-  4. Now you can proceed to the installation of the application, running the myBeerInstaller.apk file from the device.
+  4. Now you can proceed to the installation of the application, running the mybeer_app.apk file from the device.

   5. This file can be copied by connecting the terminal to a computer through a USB and dragging it to any device directory; or, it can be downloaded from the repository where it is hosted.
 In this manual, the following will be followed Steps of the second option.